Video Download: Learn The Link Between Diabetes And Growth Hormone

 Blindness...amputations...nerve damage...weakened immune system...depression...poor circulation...dry, wrinkled skin...kidney problems...the list goes on and on, like a macabre parade.

-Diabetes is without a doubt a serious affliction.
+Diabetes is without a doubt a severe affliction.
 And it is also a terrible condition since it is usually preventable and reversible.

 By making a few lifestyle changes and discovering the remarkable benefits of Growth Hormone Replacement Therapy, diabetes can be stopped dead in its tracks!

 What is Diabetes?

 Before we go any further, we need to define what diabetes is.
-After you eat and drink, your body breaks down the sugars in your blood and converts it into glucose, which is a simple sugar that provides you energy.
+After you eat and drink, your body breaks down the sugars in your blood and converts it into glucose, which is a pure sugar that provides you with energy.

 For this to happen your pancreas gland manufactures a hormone called insulin.

-In the case of diabetes, the pancreas either doesn’t produce enough insulin, or the insulin that it does produce can’t be used efficiently.
+In the case of diabetes, the pancreas either doesn’t produce enough insulin, or the insulin that it does produce can’t as efficiently.
 The result is blood glucose levels skyrocketing while your other body’s cells are starving for energy.
 This results in the complications that come with diabetes.

 There are two types of diabetes: type 1 and type 2.
 Type 1 is an immune system dysfunction and is often the result of genetics.
 Type 1 usually starts in adolescence or early adulthood.